 Black Friday Shopping Tips

-You don't need to wait on line with the hordes in the wee hours to score great deals.
-Some retailers start their sales on Thanksgiving evening or run them all weekend long, so you can find bargains early on Saturday or Sunday instead of having to camp out in the middle of the night.
+Don't wait on line with the hordes in the wee hours to score great deals Many retailers start their sales on Thanksgiving or run them all weekend long, so you can find bargains late on Thursday or early on Saturday and Sunday instead of having to camp out in the middle of the night.

-While we're including hours when we can, individual stores' schedules may vary, so it's a good idea to check with the retailers you want to hit before heading out.
-This year Macy's and Best Buy will both open at midnight on Friday, while Target and Toys "R" Us will welcome shoppers on Thanksgiving evening at 9pm and 8pm respectively in case you just can't wait.
+While we've including hours when we can, individual stores' schedules may vary, so it's a good idea to check with the specific retailers you want to hit before heading out.
+This year Toys "R" US will open at 5pm on Thanksgiving, with Walmart and Best Buy following an hour later at 6pm (for the latter, deal tickets will be handed out two hours before opening).
+Meanwhile, Macy's and Target will welcome shoppers on Thursday at 8pm.

-There's even a website dedicated to the biggest shopping day of the year, theblackfriday.com, where you can updates on store hours and preview the available deals.
+There's even a website dedicated to the biggest shopping day of the year, TheBlackFriday.com, where you can get updates on store hours and preview some of the available deals.

 Black Friday Deals Worth Checking Out

-Amazon's Black Friday Deals Week is already on.
-Among the big ticket items available are HDTVs, laptops, watches and cameras.
+Amazon's Black Friday Deals Week starts at midnight on Sunday, November 24.
+Big ticket items include HDTVs, laptops, watches and cameras.
 However, these change frequently (there's even a Missed Deals section to taunt you), so Amazon recommends signing up for its daily deal email to stay on top of everything.

-Macy’s opens at midnight.
+Macy’s opens at 8pm on Thanksgiving.
 Expect discounts and rebates galore in all departments, including clothing, jewelry, beauty products, bed, bath and kitchen.
 You can get a preview of all of the deals on the website.

-Target is opening earlier than ever before on Black Friday at 9pm.
-Shop in person or look for special prices (a Nook Simple Touch for $49; a Cannon T3 for $499.99) online.
-Again, you can take a peek at the bargains on the website, and also sign up for Cyber Monday email deals.
-In the meantime, like Target's Facebook page so you can enter to win one of the 25 $25 gift cards that are being given away each day.
+Target is opening earlier than ever before on Thanksgiving at 8pm.
+Shop in person or look for special prices (a Nintendo 3DS Game System for $149.99; a Samsung 40 inch HDTV for $297.99) online.
+Again, you can take a peek at the bargains on the website and also sign up for Cyber Week email deals.

 The Scoop on Small Business Saturday